 Students may be placed on Behavior Probation as a result of a major disciplinary violation or multiple disciplinary violations over a period of time.
 The policy on student probation is established to provide students and their families with the opportunity to return to acceptable behavioral standards.
 Parents will be informed in writing when their child is placed on behavior probation and will be required to attend a meeting with the Principal and/or Counselor.
 A contract will be developed which provides the student with a roadmap for removing the probation status.
 Failure to meet the terms of this contract may result in expulsion or not being readmitted the following school year.
+Likewise, students placed on behavioral probation more than two times, will lose eligibility for continued enrollment at TIS.
 Note: Students on Behavior Probation are ineligible to represent the school in student exchange activities.